3 Mustard Uses Every Home Cook Should Know

-Introduction to Musturd as a Spice
+Introduction to Mustard as a Spice

-What Is Musturd?
+What Is Mustard?

-Musturd, also known as mustard seed, is a small, round seed derived from the mustard plant.
+Mustard, also known as mustard seed, is a small, round seed derived from the mustard plant.
 It comes in several varieties—black, brown, and white—each with its own distinct flavor profile.
 While black mustard seeds are the most pungent, white mustard seeds are milder and often used in Western-style mayonnaises and sauces.
 Brown mustard seeds fall somewhere in between and are commonly found in Indian and Middle Eastern cuisines.

 But here's the fun part: when you mix mustard seeds with water, vinegar, or lemon juice, they start to release their oils and become a paste.
 That's how you get the classic yellow mustard we all know and love.
-So, even though it starts as a seed, musturd is a versatile spice that can be transformed into a wide range of culinary creations.
+So, even though it starts as a seed, mustard is a versatile spice that can be transformed into a wide range of culinary creations.

 Flavor Profile and Culinary Uses